Labour’s Open Government policy

 So all the suggestions, remain just that – suggestions.
 Would it have been that difficult to at least commit to a couple of them?

-Now having a “we might do it” policy is better than no policy at all, so I do still think it is a good thing they have this policy, and I the next Government, regardless of which party is in power, looks to implement the good policy proposals there, such as:
+Now having a “we might do it” policy is better than no policy at all, so I do still think it is a good thing they have this policy, and I hope the next Government, regardless of which party is in power, looks to implement the good policy proposals there, such as:

 Establish as default practice Ministers and government agencies releasing all Cabinet papers and other relevant papers onto a dedicated website, in line with the Official Information Act (the Act), once a decision is announced by government.
 Exceptions will apply for security or commercially sensitive information and other areas already set out in the Act, with the usual request and appeal processes continuing to apply where the